rpbeltran/Adipisici-CMS/README.md

 The goal of Adipisici is to provide a developer friendly, REST API Content Management System that allows you to build websites, mobile apps, and more around your content.

-Development
-===
+**Development**

 Adipisici is still under development, and may be for a while.
-It is not yet ready for production use, though has already been used effectively for creating demos, and non-production code, typically at hackathons.
+It is not yet ready for production use, though has already been used effectively for creating demos, and non-production code, typically at hackathons, and the experience using it has been amazing so far.
 Breaking changes can be expected to occur frequently and unanounced until release of 1.x

-Todo List:
- * Refactor
- * Implement Managed endpoints ( security )
- * Update Content validation and consider migrating backend mongoose ( CMS )
- * Integrate Hammer for general Express Security ( security )
- * Rate limit authentication ( security )
- * Client-side resource caching for get requests ( optimization, security )
- * Sessions implementation ( security )
- * Implement hooks ( CMS )
- * Integrate Analytics ( CMS )
- * Integrated VCS enabled directories ( CMS )
- * Admin control panel ( CMS )
- * Pre-release site versioning ( CMS )
- * Support for collaboration ( admin, security )
- * Support for authenticated sites ( security )